freedomofkeima/messenger-maid-chan/README.md

 If you have any other ideas, I am accepting contributions :) For developers, you could access [the documentation pages for developers here](https://messenger-maid-chan.readthedocs.io/).
 For others who are interested in using Maid-chan features, please ask me directly and head to [Maid-chan Facebook Page](https://www.facebook.com/maidchan2/).

-## How to Run

-1. For initial configuration, you need to create `maidchan/config.py` based on `maidchan/config.py.example` and fill those values based on your own configuration.

-2. Maid-chan is using Redis as the database.
-Redis can be downloaded via https://redis.io/download.
-Run Redis as a background process in port 6379 (default port).

-3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
-You need to install all dependencies via `pip install -r requirements.txt`.

-4. Run `python setup.py install` to build Maid-chan.
-Finally, you can execute `maidchan` in the background process to run this bot.

 ## Available Features